gradle/gradle/design-docs/managed-model.md

 ### Extensibility & views

-- Convenience and/or enforcement of “internal to plugin” properties of model elements
+- Convenience and/or enforcement of “internal to plugin” properties and views/types
 - Extending model elements with new properties
 - Specializing model elements to apply new views
+- Reporting on usages of deprecated and incubating properties and views/types

 ### Performance